Amatofrancesco99/Amatofrancesco99/README.md

 ***
 ### 👨🏻‍💻 My software developement passion
-Since I was young, I have always been **fascinated by *computer science*** field of study, especially *software development* in different applications.
+I have always been **fascinated by *computer science*** field of study, especially *software development* in many different applications.

-It’s nice creating useful software solutions, in a world where technology has become the *daily life*.

 ***
 ### 🏅 Knowledge badges